NMcHale029/deep-learning-challenge/Report.md

 # Results
 ## Data Preprocessing
-Data was read in from a csv file to a pandas dataframe.
-Data was cleaned by dropping columns, and creating dummies for categorical fields using pd.get_dummies().
-Data was split using train_test_split().
-Training and test data was then scaled using StandardScaler().

 The 'IS_SUCCESSFUL' variable was used as the target for each model.
 EIN and NAME were removed from the dataset, and were not targets or features.
 All other variables were used as features in the other models.
 One model (nn_optimazation3) did not use APPLICATION_TYPE or CLASSIFICATION.